SM-Saim/SM-Saim/README.md

 ### Hi there 👋

-I,m Saim from Bangladesh.
+I'm Saim from Bangladesh.
 I'm an experienced Web Developer specializing in front-end and back-end development.
 Skilled in HTML, CSS, JavaScript, and various frameworks such as React and Node.js.
 Passionate about creating efficient, user-friendly web applications that deliver exceptional user experiences.

 Key Skills:
 •Front-End Development: HTML, CSS, JavaScript, React